 Rooted in Zhuhai for over 12 years, Dulwich Zhuhai has continually achieved the highest standard of academic results, with a track record of preparing students for attending the leading universities worldwide, including Oxford University, Imperial College London, University of Toronto, University of Hong Kong, Australian National University, Berklee College of Music, and many other world-renowned universities.
 Its students achieved the Highest Honour for international and Chinese students taking CAIE’s examinations.

 Dulwich International High School Zhuhai has many wonderful traditions, but none represents our students' love and care for community more than our Call of the 90s’ charity performance.
-Students organise a wonderful night of entertainment, now in its seventh year, involving many other schools from Zhuhai.
+Students organise a wonderful night of entertainment, now in its eleventh year, involving many other schools from Zhuhai.